near/bos-web-engine/architecture.md

 Shortcomings/missing functionality from current callbacks implementation (WIP)

-- Callbacks are implicitly treated as synchronous
 - Dynamic methods for deferred execution of methods passed from children
-- Support for arguments
+- Full support for arguments
-- No data returned
-- Brittle Component identifiers based on index position within set of parent’s children

 ## Message Posting (WIP)